YellowJacketLinux/CPAN-RPM/README.md

 In those cases due to the ambiguity, I pick the included license text and use:

-    License: GPL-2.0-or-later or Artistic-1.0-Perl
+    License: Artistic-1.0-Perl or GPL-2.0-or-later

 Many distributions on CPAN specify the license terms but fail to include the actual license text.
-In these cases, the actual license texts are added as a source file (starting with `Source90`) and should be included with the `%license` macro but they should *not* be included with the `%doc` macro as they are not part of the original source code distribution.
+In these cases, the actual license text should be added as a source file (starting with `Source90`) and should be included with the `%license` macro but they should *not* be included with the `%doc` macro as they are not part of the original source code distribution.

-Usually in these cases, the license is mention in the `README` file but in some cases I have to hunt for it in a module POD.
+Usually in these cases, the license is mention in the `README` file but in some cases I have had to hunt for it in a module POD.
+I wish more CPAN maintainers understood the importance of including the actual license text as a file in their CPAN distribution but I suppose it is what it is.

-What needs to happen, is in the `%prep` section of the spec file, a new file need to created that extracts the specified license terms *and* specifies what file the terms were extracted from that can also be packaged using the `%license` macro.
+What needs to happen in cases where the license is referenced in a README or module POD file: in the `%prep` section of the spec file, a new file needs to be created that extracts the specified license terms *and* specifies what file the terms were extracted from that can also be packaged using the `%license` macro so that future lawyers etc. who need to know precisely what terms were specified and where can easily find them in the source of the original CPAN distribution.

 BuildRequires, Requires, and Provides
 -------------------------------------